nightbox69/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

     * Sprigg (Elements) - Level 6 PhotonBeam
   * To the Zelbess.
 Head downstairs and down the ladder to the last room before the guard to talk to the sage.
 Try to follow him through the door, then go talk to Fargo.
-Play him at ...
-Roulette? and try and get the cursor between North and East using paused to make sure it lands there.
+Play Roulette and try and get the cursor between North and East using paused to make sure it lands there.
 Hold X and unpause and you should hit South.
 Also if Fargo lands on East just hold X.
-  * Go downstairs and notice the cat coming down the stairs.
-Go watch the magic show in the first door past the ladder.
+  * **Go downstairs and notice the cat coming down the stairs.** Go watch the magic show in the first door past the ladder.
 Re-enter to get turned into cats and go unrig the game.
 Go back and talk to Fargo again.
 After you get access go to the grand slam and talk to the sage.
-When he asks what you want, first choose nothing.
+When he asks what you want, first choose nothing(2).
 Then mash.
   * [**Sage (1575/7)**][29]
     * Sprig - 2/2/1/Lagoonate
     * Lynx - 1/Strengthen Lagoonate